protesilaos/my-website/_pages/emacs/emacs.md

 ## Cursory

-Cursory provides a thin wrapper around built-in variables that affect the style of the Emacs cursor.
+Cursory provides a thin wrapper around built-in variables that affect the style of the Emacs cursor on graphical terminals.
 The intent is to allow the user to define preset configurations such as "block with slow blinking" or "bar with fast blinking" and set them on demand.
+The use-case for such presets is to adapt to evolving interface requirements and concomitant levels of expected comfort, such as in the difference between writing and reading.

 + Package name (GNU ELPA): `cursory`
 + Official manual: <https://protesilaos.com/emacs/cursory>